hlmason/musiclaps/README.md

 Properties are in alphabetical order, although it is of course not necessary to observe this.

-Comments have been applied liberally and may be outdated.
+Comments have been made liberally and may be outdated.

 =================================